WozniakAdrian/MobileAPP_MyMeal/README.md

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
+* Android Studio
+* Java8
+* REST with okhhtp3 library
+* Firebase Auth
-* Tech 3 - version 3.0
+* Firebase - realtime database
+* MaterialDesign

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+1. First step:
+ Create and configure Firebase.
+  *You should

 ## Code Examples
 Show examples of usage:
 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development
 * Calculate BMR
-* Awesome feature 2
-* Awesome feature 3
+* Presents daily consume nutrients and calories
+* Check any food nutrients
+* Voice input
+* Current weather in yours location

 What can be improved:
+* Bar code scanning
-* Add notifications.
+* Add notifications
-* Add diet creator.
+* Add diet creator

 ## Status
 Not longer continued, because it was created without any framework.
 Now  I wont to focus on learning new awesome form of write apps with those freamewworks.